-When settling in a house built just before their return to the Philippines, OFWs might not be aware of what’s the latest in technology back home.
+When settling in a house built just before their return to the Philippines, OFWs might not be aware of the latest technology back home.
 This refers to the mobile network, broadband technology, and other utilities.
 As they will become a recurring expense moving forward, choosing the best option based on need and cost can come a long way.

-Postpaid plans will require two government IDs and proof of billing for 3 months at least.
+Postpaid plans will require two government IDs and proof of billing for three months at least.
 There are different mobile cellular phone networks to choose from.
 Many places offer free wi-fi internet connection or your mobile phone may also have 3G or 4G capabilities for fast internet access.

 When buying a new vehicle.